 The slightly smoky, slightly spicy pork Johnsonville Brat is the ideal combination with all the fresh fixings.
 Wisconsin meets the Windy City in this (not so) classic combination.

-A Chicago-Style Brats Recipe To Celebrate Bratsgiving!
+A Chicago-Style Bratwurst Recipe

-This recipe is the perfect compliment to celebrate Bratsgiving (aka National Bratwurst Day) that falls on August 16th of every year.
+This brat recipe is the perfect compliment to celebrate Bratsgiving (aka National Bratwurst Day) that falls on August 16th of every year.
 I love bratwurst so much, I already added this holiday to my “Favorite Holidays” list.
 For all interested parties, here’s my current list:

 - Thanksgiving (Lots of tasty food)